agido/pageobject/README.md

 Official Website: https://www.pageobject.org/

-PageObject was initially based on [ScalaTest's Selenium Support](http://www.scalatest.org/user_guide/using_selenium).
+PageObject was initially based on [ScalaTest's Selenium Support](http://www.scalatest.org/user_guide/using_selenium) and has adopted some features of [geb](http://www.gebish.org/).

 ## Contributing
 Feel free to open an Issue if you think something is missing our you found a bug.
 Pull Requests are very welcome!